cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Now the hashed value for 'hello world' is `e923ee44`, which is a valid positive hexadecimal string.
 ==== Testing Results
 After implementing the simplified hashing algorithm, I ran the unit tests I designed earlier.
 The results were successful, with all tests passing as expected.
 The hashing function demonstrated determinism by consistently producing the same hash for identical inputs.
 Additionally, the avalanche effect was confirmed, as even minor changes in the input string resulted in significantly different hash outputs.
 The edge case test for an empty string also passed, confirming that the function can handle such inputs gracefully and produce a valid hash.
 Overall, the hashing function performed reliably across all test scenarios, validating its correctness and robustness.
+#figure(
+  image("images/hash_test_result.png", width: 49%),
-#figure(image("images/hash_test_result.png", width: 49%), caption: [Hashing Test Results - All Tests Passed Successfully])
+  caption: [Hashing Test Results - All Tests Passed Successfully], )
 #pagebreak()
 === Proof of Concept: Proof of Work Mining
 I have decided to implement a simplified version of the Proof of Work (PoW) mining algorithm to demonstrate the concept of mining in blockchain technology.
 The goal of PoW is to find a nonce (a number used once) such that when it is combined with the block's data and hashed, the resulting hash meets a specific difficulty target, typically defined by a certain number of leading zeros in its binary representation.
 This is probably the most computationally intensive part of blockchain technology, as it requires significant processing power to find a valid nonce through trial and error.
 ==== Research on Proof of Work Mining
 After researching on Proof of Work (PoW) mining from Investopedia #footnote[https://www.investopedia.com/terms/p/proof-work.asp], Wikipedia #footnote[https://en.wikipedia.org/wiki/Proof_of_work], Medium #footnote[https://scryptplatform.medium.com/proof-of-work-in-bitcoin-043ff9fa0d2d] and Bitcoin StackExchange #footnote[https://bitcoin.stackexchange.com/questions/57684/proof-of-work-how-are-target-difficultly-and-number-of-leading-zeros-related-t], I have summarised the following key points about PoW mining:
 - Proof of Work (PoW) is a consensus mechanism in blockchain technology where participants (miners) solve complex mathematical puzzles to validate transactions and secure the network.
 - Leading Zeros in PoW: A key aspect of PoW is the requirement for a hash to meet a specific difficulty target, often expressed as a number of leading zeros in the hash output.
 This condition ensures that miners expend a significant amount of computational effort to find a valid hash.
 - The exact hash value doesn't matter: The focus on leading zeros rather than the exact hash value allows for flexibility in the mining process.
 Miners adjust a nonce value and rehash the block's data repeatedly until they find a hash that meets the difficulty target.
 This approach makes the process probabilistic, ensuring that finding a valid hash requires substantial computational work, but the exact hash value is not predetermined.
 ==== Design of algorithm: Proof of Work Mining
 To ensure the speed of mining and simulate the reality of mining rigs which uses multicore CPU/GPU to mine, I have decided to use *web workers* to implement the PoW mining algorithm.
 Web workers allow for running scripts in background threads, enabling parallel execution without blocking the main thread.
 This is particularly useful for computationally intensive tasks like mining, as it allows the user interface to remain responsive while the mining process is ongoing.